 - You are not able to put on or to wear a face covering because of a physical or mental illness, or because of a disability or impairment;

-- You are accompanying somebody who relies on lip reading where they need to communicate; or
+- You are accompanying somebody who relies on lip reading where they need to communicate and you cannot access a clear face covering; or

 - You are escaping from a threat or danger and don’t have a face covering.